gunzenroses/hotelPage/README.md

-## Webpack 4 project with Pug, Sass/Stylus, jQuery, VanillaJS, Babel and Yarn
+## Webpack 4 project with Pug, Sass/Stylus, jQuery, VanillaJS, Babel

 The purpose of this project is to create a websites without frameworks/libraries like React only using simple but powerful technologies to build quality websites.